Visyond/website-hugo/site/content/pricings/new-pricing-page.md

           limitsList:
             - limitTitle: 1 project per user
               limitTooltip: The number of simultaneously active projects that you can work on.
+            - limitTitle: 1 dashboard per project
+              limitTooltip: >-
+                The number of online dashboards you can create and share with other people.
             - limitTitle: 2 scenarios per project
               limitTooltip: >-
                 The number of scenarios you can create and switch between in your projects.
-            - limitTitle: 1 dashboard per project
-              limitTooltip: >-
-                The number of online dashboards you can create and share with other people.
+Not available in the Excel add-in.
             - limitTitle: 2 charts per project
               limitTooltip: >-
                 The number of charts you can create and add to dashboards.